blackberry/Cascades-Samples/mapviewdemo/readme.txt

    have to set up your environment: http://developer.blackberry.com/cascades/documentation/getting_started/setting_up.html

 ** Note **: This sample does not function on the simulator at this time.
-This sample will be removed and replaced with the more robust and rich in functionality MapViewDemo sample in the next release.
+This sample will replace the more basic MapView and SimpleMap samples in the next release.